 When the lagoon water levels exceed the berm height an unassisted opening is initiated.
 As such, if the berm height is not significantly higher than the trigger level, a mechanical breakout may not be necessary.
-A review of the inundation extent and asset assessments undertaken in the REF (Cardno Lawson Treloar, 2007) would indicate that a lagoon water level of up to approximately 1.7 mAHD could be tolerated for an extended period of time (of the order of several days).
+A review of the inundation extent and asset assessments undertaken in the REF (Cardno Lawson Treloar, 2007) and anecdotal evidence from community feedback would indicate that a lagoon water level of up to approximately 1.75 mAHD could be tolerated for an extended period of time (of the order of several days).
 Levels higher than this could only be tolerated for a short period of time (less than 1 day).

-It is therefore recommended that a berm trigger level of 1.7 mAHD should be incorporated into the opening procedure.
+It is therefore recommended that a berm trigger level of 1.75 mAHD should be incorporated into the opening procedure.